webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 | Hotfix | Squash | Single logical fix |
 | Documentation updates | Squash | Clean history |

-**Note:** For Feature Branch Workflow, squash and merge is recommended for most cases to maintain a clean, readable history on `main`.
+For Feature Branch Workflow, squash and merge is recommended for most cases to maintain a clean, readable history on `main`.

 ### 6.3 Handling Merge Conflicts